Your Visit

 With lovely acoustics, Peace Lutheran Church is a popular space to perform for both choral and chamber music concerts.
 Seating is intimate and parking is ample and close.

-Our Safety Protocols
+Health and Safety Protocols

-Everyone’s health and safety is our priority.
+Health and safety is our priority.

-Policies are subject to change and all attendees will receive updated information in an email communication in advance of your event.
+All attendees will receive updated information in an email communication in advance of your event.

 Questions?

-Grass Valley-Nevada City
+Grass Valley-Nevada City Cultural District Logo

 In 2017, our hometown of Grass Valley – Nevada City was chosen as one of the fourteen districts to receive the state’s California Cultural District Designation.
 The program was developed to celebrate the diversity of our state, while unifying under an umbrella of shared values – helping to grow and sustain authentic grassroots arts and cultural opportunities, increasing the visibility of local artists and community participation in local arts and culture, and promoting socioeconomic and ethnic diversity.
 We’re excited to share our district’s culture and creativity, and proud to be part of California’s cultural synergy!